kristofferkjeldby/SharedCache/README.md

 ## SharedCache.Custom

-These three shared custom caches (`SharedCustomCache`, `SharedCustomListCache` and `SharedCustomDictionaryCache`) are implemented in the `SharedCache.Custom` project, and include advanced option to control the clearing of a cache based on the publishing of items.
+These three shared custom caches (`SharedCustomCache`, `SharedCustomListCache` and `SharedCustomDictionaryCache`) are implemented in the `SharedCache.Custom` project and include advanced option to control the clearing of a cache based on the publishing of items.

 ### Cache clearing